slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Experts Earn Money Through Identification of Low-Quality Skills

 Why do students want to become experts?
-The expert status enables them to verify a large number of diplomas and potentially identify ones that are not of high quality, resulting in reimbursement from the instructors who issued such diplomas.
-However, to prevent experts from falsely identifying all diplomas as low-quality in order to receive more rewards, students are allowed to choose which expert they want to work with.
-This creates competition among experts and promotes honesty.
+The expert status enables them to verify many diplomas and potentially identify ones not of high quality, resulting in reimbursement from the instructors who issued such diplomas.
+However, to prevent experts from falsely identifying all diplomas as low-quality to receive more rewards, students can choose which expert to contact.
+Such design creates competition among experts and promotes honesty.

-The teacher is also able to re-verify diplomas that have already been verified by an expert if they suspect any cheating, such as the expert verifying a diploma that they themselves issued.
-In the event of cheating, the teacher can prohibit the student from being an expert for a certain period of time, and also receive reimbursement from the instructor who issued the diploma used in the cheating.
+The teacher can also re-verify diplomas that an expert has already verified if they suspect any cheating, such as the expert verifying a diploma they issued.
+In the event of cheating, the teacher can prohibit the student from being an expert for a certain period and also receive reimbursement from the instructor who issued the diploma used in the cheating.

 ### A Tutee Can Allow a Tutor to Review a Diploma Issued by Another Tutor